How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

 Personalised Approaches for All Pupils in Maths

-Ensuring provision for all children’s needs in Maths presents some complex issues.
-You will need to work closely with children and take time to learn about their strengths and weaknesses, be vigilant about adopting false labels and work with others to ensure their needs in Maths are met.
+Ensuring provision for all children’s needs as part and parcel of your primary maths teaching presents some complex issues.
+You will need to work closely with children and take time to learn about their strengths and weaknesses, be vigilant about adopting false labels and work with others to ensure their needs in maths are met.

 The needs of individual children should be evaluated on their own terms regularly, and decisions negotiated with the children themselves and their parents.